-I am re-sharing one more post from my archives today!
-This one is from about exactly one year ago, so many of you have probably seen it before (I’ve also posted it on Facebook a few times.)
+Hi Friends!
+I’m back with another post from my archives…and yes this one goes way back (you’ll see from kids’ ages.)
 I share it because it is summer, and the topic of sleepovers seems to come up a LOT this time of year!
-I do hope it stimulates some good conversation, or at least brings up a few things to consider.
+I do hope it might bring up some good conversations, or at least a few things to consider.

 Sleepovers are not our norm however, and like many of you, we’ve wrestled with where we stand and how to handle the topic of sleepovers for our kids.

 If you have kids, I’m sure you have faced (or will soon be facing,) the sleepover dilemma.
 Maybe it’s not a dilemma for everyone, but for many of us–it is.

 Because most of us grew up doing sleepovers, and have great memories of the late nights, silliness and FUN of a good sleepover.
 (As a kid, I hardly went a weekend without being at a friends house or having a friend (or four) at mine.)

 But we also know (and sadly, some reading this may have personally experienced) the fact that sleepovers can also be the setting for life-altering, traumatic experiences.

 Sleepovers put kids in a position of facing a multitude of uncomfortable situations–from seemingly small things, like a late-night scary story that haunts them for weeks to come, (I remember a few of those to this day!) to the more extreme (but more common than I want to believe) stories of exposures to porn, child molestation, and so on.

 It’s a fact: Our world has changed.
 Where evil has always been present, the availability to evil (hello–Pornography on cell phones) is a game changer.